-- Debt External borrowing. - Equity Campus funds or other University sources. - Gifts Gifts in hand, pledges, and amounts expected to be raised. - Capital Reserves Reserves associated with auxiliary and business enterprises, including hospitals, housing, parking, and other self-supporting facilities. - Federal Funds from any federal agency. - State Amount of State funds associated only with jointly funded State/non-State projects, consistent with the State capital program. - 3rd Party Privatized development by a third party.
+- Debt External borrowing. - Equity Campus funds or other University sources. - Gifts Gifts in hand, pledges, and amounts expected to be raised. - Capital Reserves Reserves associated with auxiliary and business enterprises, including hospitals, housing, parking, and other self-supporting facilities. - Federal Funds from any federal agency. - State State funds associated with both fully-funded and jointly-funded State/non-State projects, consistent with the State capital program. - 3rd Party Privatized development by a third party.

-Campuses have been very successful in recent years acquiring gifts used to fund new facilities.
+Campuses have been successful in recent years acquiring gifts to fund new facilities.
 Nevertheless, the amount of gift funds that may be available over the next five years to support capital development is difficult to estimate, especially as some projects rely on the generosity of only one or two donors.
-Therefore, the report distinguishes between new gift-funded projects that the campus is committed to moving forward in the five-year period and gift-funded projects that would move forward only when gift funds are available.
-The costs of projects that will move forward only when gift funds are not included in the campus funding summary.
+Therefore, the report distinguishes between new gift-funded projects that the campus is committed to moving forward in the five-year period and gift-funded projects that would move forward only when gift funds are available - this second category of gift-funded projects is identified in italics.
+The costs of projects that will move forward only when gift funds are available are not included in the campus funding summary.